Hampstead Cricket Club: Teams

-As of the start of the 2025 season, Hampstead field six senior men's teams in Saturday league cricket, and two senior women's teams in Sunday league cricket.
-The men's 1st, 2nd and 3rd XIs all play in the top division of their respective Middlesex League competitions.
-They also field an Under-21s Middlesex Development League team.

-The club also field numerous age-group teams for both boys and girls.
+As of the start of the 2026 season, Hampstead field six senior men's teams in Saturday league cricket, and two senior women's teams in Sunday league cricket.
+The men's 2nd and 3rd XIs play in the top division of their respective Middlesex League competitions, whilst the women's 1st XI plays in the top division of the Southern League.
+They also field an Under-21s Middlesex Development League team and numerous age-group teams for both boys and girls.

-First XI league records
+Mens' First XI league records

 Hampstead joined the Middlesex County Cricket League in 1980 and since then the following records have been set: